Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Spike tries to tell everyone cyber.beast are former cybervators but is enterupted by Kyshumu.

-Kyshumu and Xenos teams up like old times to fight Spike but lose easly Spike comments while fighting them
+Kyshumu and Tomasina teams up like old times to fight Spike but lose easly Spike comments while fighting them

-Xenos(looks at Kyshumu grinning): Just like old times
+Tomasina(looks at Kyshumu grinning): Just like old times

 Kyshumu: old times doesnt mean good times

-After defeating both Xenos and Kyshumu he turns them into cyber.beast he tells everyone as I was saying cyber.beast are former cybervators.
+After defeating both Tomasina and Kyshumu he turns them into cyber.beast he tells everyone as I was saying cyber.beast are former cybervators.
 He precedes to desengage everyone's delimiter turning them into cyber.beast

 Spike learns and maybe informs everyone else that cyber.beast was once cybervators tools meant for citizens that Citizens were meant to be more than mere spectators this is what spike intially wanted to hide .